Nine Rings C195

 His description sent a wave of nausea and a shiver down my spine.
 I moved forward another half-meter and saw that old bastard Qiao Sangui was tiptoeing toward the pillar beneath us.
 I hadn’t noticed when he’d started moving, but by the time I looked down again, he was clinging to the pillar like a maggot, about two meters off the ground.

-His limb strength was clearly failing him.
-After climbing those two meters, he didn’t dare let go.
-He was stuck in mid-air, neither up nor down.
-There was still a significant gap between him and the overhanging floral carvings, and his arms were too short to reach.
-He didn’t dare drop the two meters back down either.
+His strength was clearly failing him; after climbing just two meters, he didn’t dare let go.
+He was stranded in midair, caught between up and down.
+There was still a wide gap to the lotus pendents above, and his arms were too short to reach, yet he didn’t dare drop the two meters back down either.
 Seeing me look at him, he quickly offered a fawning smile.

 Before he could finish, Tian Xiaoqi stepped up and held me back.
 “Don’t bother with him!
 He’s this old and still values money over his life; he deserves to hang there forever.
 Look at him playing the victim now, after how vicious he was to us just a moment ago.
 Now that he needs saving, he remembers we exist?
 How shameless!”

-“You… you… you brat!
-When you were fighting with the rest of the Tian Family, I didn’t treat you poorly!
+“Y-You… you wretched girl!
+When you fell out with the rest of the Tian Family back then, I didn’t treat you poorly!
 I never offended you!
 I really couldn’t interfere in your family’s business, but you can’t want me dead just because of that!
 This is a human life at stake!
 Why are you meddling?
 How happy would it really make you if I died!”

 Seeing another argument brewing, I quickly held Tian Xiaoqi back.
 Looking down at the pathetic sight of Qiao Sangui clinging to the pillar, I thought for a moment before saying to Lu Ayao, “Could you please pull him up?”